flyteorg/flyte/rsts/deployment/cluster_config/flyteadmin_config.rst

   "false"

-mute bool
+mute (bool)
 --------------------------------------------------------------------------------

-**Description**: Mutes all logs regardless of severity.
+Mutes all logs regardless of severity.
 Intended for benchmarks/tests only.

 **Default Value**: